-- Calls back to NZ or Aussie will use the minutes in your mobile Plan, Combo or Pack, or charged at NZ standard Prepay Rates see here.
+- Calls back to NZ or Aussie will use the minutes in your mobile Plan or Add-on, or charged at NZ standard Prepay Rates.
+See here.

-- Calls within the same destination you are visiting, or calls to a destination that isn’t NZ or Aussie will be charged at the international call rates applicable to your Plan, Combo or Pack
+- Calls within the same destination you are visiting, or calls to a destination that isn’t NZ or Aussie will be charged at the international call rates applicable to your Plan or Add-on.

 If you want to be sure that you are only using WiFi Calling when you are overseas (and not using local mobile networks at all) you can put your phone into flight mode, then activate WiFi and WiFi Calling only.
 This should ensure you don't incur any roaming charges.